 Make sure you read our Katadyn Vario Dual Technology Microfilter Review.

 Platypus GravityWorks 4.0 Liter High-Capacity Water Filter

 The Platypus GravityWorks 4.0 Liter High-Capacity Water Filter is a great option for camping or other areas where you don’t want to take a Big Berky with you.
-It really shines when it’s used by a large group of people.
+It shines when a large group of people uses it.